BenjaminRohlfing/technical-writing-portfolio/Rest API Docs/Knights and Sorcerers/api.md

 ### 1.1.
 Quickstart Guide <a name="quickstartGuide"></a>

 If you're just getting started, see our [developer quickstart guide](#overview).
-It will help you get authorized and explain how to make a simple request.
+It will help you get authorized and then explain how to make a simple request.

 ### 1.2.
 Categories of Resource Data <a name="resourceDataCategories"></a>